melee-matchups/old-website/matchup-notes/marth.md

 	## Edge Guarding
 		Edge guarding Marth is the key to killing him early.

-		You will mostly be spaced to hit bad up B angles with D-Tilt / F-Smash.
+		You will mostly be spaced to hit bad up B angles with look away CC -> D-Tilt / F-Smash; This still leaves the mix up to WD to ledge (and you can run out of crouch to run off stage), but this only works past 7%, before that, you will need to be in any action, the best one is just another D-Tilt.
 		Once the Marth shows (or you know) he will mix up how he grabs the ledge, you can start to ledge hog and start to hit him offstage.

+		### Double Jumps
+			Run off fair to cover double jump and Marth Side-B-ing close to the ledge D-Tilt -> instant run off fair works sometimes too.

 		### Side-B
 			Marth Side-B has 21 frames of recovery in the air and stalls him in one spot vertically.
 This makes it really easy to react to and hit him.